aurangzaib/CarND-Advanced-Lane-Lines/README.md

                            dst=None,
                            newCameraMatrix=camera_matrix)
 ```
-To demonstrate this step, I will describe how I apply the distortion correction
+To demonstrate this step, I will apply the distortion correction
-to one of the test images like this one:
+to the real world conditions:

 Right side: `Original Image`.
 Left side: `Calibrated Image`